-CAUTION: Do not pick up heater base assembly by the burner.
+A CAUTION: Do not pick up heater base assembly by the burner.
 This could damage heater.
 Only handle base assembly by grates.

 IMPORTANT: Make sure the heater burners are level.
 If heater is not level, heater will not work properly.
 For thermostat models, avoid damage to thermostat bulb.
 Avoid nicks or sharp bends in thermostat bulb wire.
 Keep thermostat bulb in mounting bracket until ready to mount base to floor.
-See Optional Positioning Of Thermostat Sensing Bulb, pages 29 and 30.
+See Optional Positioning Of Thermostat Sensing Bulb, page 29.